Solano County Felony DUI Attorneys

 Each time you are charged and/or convicted of driving under the influence (DUI) in California, the penalties become more and more severe.
 Since drunk driving is known as a "priorable offense," the penalties for each subsequent offense are stiffer than the last.
 It is not until you have been charged with your fourth DUI or wet reckless offense in a ten-year period of time that the crime would become a felony, however, as the first three would still be charged as misdemeanors.

 Although most people assume that this rule would only apply to drunk driving arrests that are sustained in California, it is important to understand that out-of-state convictions would also apply—as long as they would have been charged as the equivalent of a DUI in California.
-For this reason, it is highly recommended that you seek the guidance of a Solano County criminal defense lawyer from Maas Law Offices if you have been arrested for your fourth DUI.
+For this reason, it is highly recommended that you seek the guidance of our Solano County criminal defense lawyers at Maas and Russo if you have been arrested for your fourth DUI.

 What if I was involved in an accident that injured or killed another person?